d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 For example, if we have a 3-layer MLP, we need to specify the *architecture* separately.
-The reason for this is that the models themselves can contain arbitrary code, hence they cannot be serialized as naturally
+The reason for this is that the models themselves can contain arbitrary code, hence they cannot be serialized as naturally.
 Thus, in order to reinstate a model, we need to generate the architecture in code and then load the parameters from disk.